PrathamSetia/AI-SHOPPING-AGENT/README.md

 * Streamlit
 * Python

-If you found this project useful, consider giving it a ⭐ on GitHub!
+If you found this project useful, consider giving it a star on GitHub.